 You might get scared or think something’s wrong.
 However, we recommend you keep calm and first verify if you’re dealing with vomit or a simple spit up.

 Sometimes it’s easy to confuse vomit with spit ups, so pay attention to the signals.
 Spit up is an easy flow of 1 or 2 spoonfuls of liquid.
 Spiting a little amount of milk at once after being burped and without any effort or crying is a normal symptom in young babies, especially during the first year of life.
 There’s no need to worry if the spit up happens from time to time and it doesn’t interfere with your baby’s weight gain.

-If your little one spits up often, some things you can do to help him are:
+If your little one spits up often, some things you can do to help them are:

-- Don’t move him suddenly for 20-30 minutes after feeding him.
-This will prevent him from swallowing air.
+- Don’t move them suddenly for 20-30 minutes after feeding them.
+This will prevent them from swallowing air.

-- Make sure he doesn’t eat too much.
+- Make sure they don’t eat too much.
 A full stomach is more prone to spit ups.

-It’s important to know that this is temporary and that, as your baby grows, his stomach will mature, and the spit ups will decrease until disappearing.
+It’s important to know that this is temporary and that, as your baby grows, their stomach will mature, and the spit ups will decrease until disappearing.

 On the other side, vomit is a forceful flow of stomach contents and it’s presented in larger quantities.
 Don’t worry, most of the times, it will stop without any medical treatment.
 If it was just one episode and it doesn’t happen again, you can rest assured.
 It’s worth mentioning that some children vomit occasionally, but if it is recurrent, your baby has a fever or other symptoms, it’s best to call the doctor as soon as possible.

 • Weight loss